 • Your audition song should be no more than 1 minute in length.

 • Use a music track without vocals such as a karaoke or accompaniment track.
-You can find these on YouTube, iTunes, Amazon Music, etc. Search "karaoke" plus the song title.
+You can find these on YouTube.
+Search "karaoke" plus the song title.
 Not all karaoke versions are easy to sing with so listen to several.
-You will need to submit the digital file or link (if it is YouTube) on your audition form.
+You can use a YouTube link or upload a music file.
+We cannot access files on Spotify or other premium music links.

 • A show tune from a musical other than the one you are auditioning for or a musical-like song is recommended.